System Design Space

 When suitable: Internal platforms, B2B SaaS, and mature organizational structures with clear job functions.

-Where it hurts: Contextual decisions by geography, time, or risk, plus per-object exceptions.
+Where it hurts: The model is blind to context by geography, time, or risk, and per-object exceptions quickly breed one-off “Frankenstein” roles.

-Boundary: A good base model for most systems.
-Strengthen it with ABAC predicates or resource-level exceptions.
+Boundary: A sensible base for most systems.
+Do not let the role count explode — strengthen it with ABAC predicates or resource-level exceptions.

 ABAC

-Where it hurts: Teams without attribute governance or a testable policy lifecycle.
+Where it hurts: Teams without attribute governance or a testable policy lifecycle: attributes go stale quietly, access breaks loudly.

 ReBAC (Zanzibar)

-Where it hurts: Small systems where the relationship graph does not justify the infrastructural complexity.
+Where it hurts: Small systems where the relationship graph does not justify the infrastructural cost of a separate service.

-Boundary: Justified when there are many relationship checks and a need for a consistent global authorization service.
+Boundary: Justified when relationship checks are many and you need a consistent global authorization service — otherwise you pay more for infrastructure than you save.

 In 2026, a typical production approach is RBAC as the frame, ABAC for contextual conditions, ReBAC for shared objects, and ACL as a local resource override.